IDA-RE-things/IDA-RE-things/README.md

 - Extending `IDA/Hexrays` (including long-time reversing), writing additional tools, Created plugins. (some done, some in progress)
 <br>

-- I'm Prefer VisualStudio 2008 for develop, when its possible.
-- I'm Prefer IDA 6.8 for reversing with it.
-For my own reason.

 ### Windows internals:
 - I'm prefer Windows XP, because of its leaked src code.
 And dont moving totally to Windows7.
 (While using in parallel).
 If I found some bugs, I'm rely only to myself.
 As with owned legacy (but nice) car from 2000x.
 - reworked and recompiled leaked Windows NT code, +created and reworked tools for it.